arestivo/slides/markdown/html5.md

 **section**

-> represents a generic section of a document, i.e., a thematic grouping of content, typically with a heading.
+Represents a generic section of a document, i.e., a thematic grouping of content, typically with a heading (**header**).

 **article**

-> represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable, e.g., in syndication.
-Each *article* should be identified, typically by including a heading as a child.
+Represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable, e.g., in syndication.
+Each *article* should be identified, typically by including a heading (**header**) as a child.

 **footer**

-> represents a footer for its nearest sectioning content or sectioning root element.
+Represents a footer for its nearest sectioning content or sectioning root element.
 A footer typically contains information about the author of the section, copyright data or links to related documents.
+Many different elements can contain the **footer** tag: body, section, article, form, ....

 ---